graphcommerce-org/graphcommerce/docs/getting-started/header.md

 - Edited the layout component to remove components
 - Add a simplified search Icon button
 - Make a local copy of the MenuFab component and update its imports
-- Change the Menu component's styling to a fullscreen overlay

 ### Requirements